lowRISC/opentitan/hw/ip/prim/doc/prim_prince.md

 But since data and key state registers can optionally be enabled, the primitive also has a clock, reset and valid input besides the key and plaintext inputs.
 On the output side it exposes the ciphertext with its corresponding valid signal.

-The internal construction follows the the algorithm described in the original [paper](https://eprint.iacr.org/2012/529.pdf).
+The internal construction follows the algorithm described in the original [paper](https://eprint.iacr.org/2012/529.pdf).
 The block size is 64bit and the key size is 128bit.
 In its original formulation, this cipher has 11 rounds (but 12 non-linear layers), which are arranged in a mirrored structure, which allows the same circuit to be used for encryption and decryption with a lightweight tweak applied to the key: